kdeluz/lolitemshop/README.md

 ## Features

-- Fetch and display League of Legends items from the the Riot Games API.
+- Fetch and display League of Legends items from the Riot Games API.
 - Paginated items with Kaminari, styled with Bulma CSS.
 - Filter items by tags.
 - Sort items alphabetically and by their cost in gold.
 - Search items with a search bar, along with the respective tag.
-- Ytem pages showing stats and attributes.
+- Item pages showing stats and attributes.
 - Responsive design using Bulma CSS.

 ## Installation